NuHepMC/Spec/README.md

 #### E.C.2 Lab Time

-If the "LabPos" attribute vector contains three entries then it is considered to be just the spatial position, if it contains four then the fourth entry is considered the time of the event in seconds.
+If the "LabPos" attribute vector contains three entries then it is considered to be just contain the spatial position, if it contains four entries then the fourth entry is considered the time of the event in seconds.

 ## Vertex Information